The Importance of a Properly Managed Construction Project in a Healthcare EnvironmentApril 10, 2019 | 7:53 pm

 - Avoid damage to water system: Damage to plumbing can cause water contamination.
 The contractor will take care when working near underground water systems to prevent damage and avoid water stagnation as much as possible.

-- Monitor for airborne bacteria: During construction, contractors should perform air quality testing to check for airborne bacteria and fungal spores and keep air quality records throughout the project.
-HVAC filters should be checked periodically and changed if they are dirty or clogged.
+- Monitor for airborne bacteria: During construction, contractors may perform air quality testing to check for airborne bacteria and fungal spores and keep air quality records throughout the project.
+HVAC filters may be checked periodically and changed if they are dirty or clogged.

 - Monitor barrier integrity: The contractor will monitor the construction barriers to ensure that negative air pressure is maintained and the barriers are physically intact.
 Any gaps in barrier seams should be fixed immediately.